kyroskoh/Clevererbot-twitch/README.md

     e.g. `"Clevererbot, how are you today?"` will prompt clevererbot to respond.

     + `config.chatbot.triggers.randomResponseChance` | *number* | *0-100*
-    This the chance for clevererbot to randomly respond to any message.
+    This the percentage chance for clevererbot to randomly respond to any message.
-    e.g. a value of `50` will make Clevererbot randomly respond to half-of-all messages.
+    e.g. a value of `25` will make Clevererbot respond to a quarter of anything said in the channel.
-    Setting this value to `0` will disable the random responding.
+    Setting this value to `0` will disable random responses.

     + `config.chatbot.options`
     These are some other options you can use to adjust the behaviour of clevererbot.